GroupCloudberry/CS-1830-Development/readme.txt

 Then run python game.py.
 The window should appear shortly.

 => Running: simplegui (CodeSkulptor)
-In the src directory, there is a subdirectory called cs.
-Navigate into that folder, and findgame.py.
+In the src directory, find a file called unified.py.
 Copy the contents of that file into CodeSkulptor, and you should be able to run this.

 Bear in mind that under CodeSkulptor, certain functionality (e.g. the database) will not be present due to its incomplete support for the Python 3 standard library.